 There is strong political and financial commitment for global sexual and reproductive health and family planning (SRH/FP) in the Finnish development policy and cooperation.
-After deep ODA cuts in 2016, Finland is beginning to increase its aid budget again.
+After ODA cuts in 2016, Finland is expected to increase its Official Development Assistance (ODA) during coming years.

 Policies & funding